Uganda National Curriculum plus extra activities

 Medical care at our own clinic during school days

-For many families that are living hand-to-mouth from the land, changes they can pay for their children to go to school is next to nothing.
-Many of the families living in the villages around Noah's Ark live in poverty, are illiterate and have little hope of substantially changing their lives.
-We e that education is the key to breaking the cycle of poverty: a New Horizon.
+For many families who live hand-to-mouth from the land in the villages around Noah's Ark, the chances they can pay for their children to go to school are next to nothing.
+Many of the families are illiterate and have little hope of substantially changing their lives.

 You can help a child go to school for as little as $40 a month